alecs1523/crypto_price_analysis/README.md

 # Crypto Price Analysis

-A data-driven analysis of historical housing prices to forecast future trends and identify top-performing ZIP codes for investment opportunities.
+A data-driven analysis of historical crypto prices to forecast future trends and identify top-performing assets for investment opportunities.

 ## Project Overview